elisabethnorcliffe/elisabethnorcliffe.github.io/_projects/1_project.md

 ---

 It has been proposed that there may be underlying regularities in how languages encode perceptual experiences in words, pointing to the possibility that our cognitive architecture plays a role in constraining the variability in this domain of language.
 This project aims to test this idea by investigating how basic perceptual experiences (e.g. seeing, hearing, smelling) are encoded by verbs across languages, how they evolve over time, and how they are learned.

+One line of research has focused on variability and regularity across languages in how sensory meanings map onto perception verbs {% cite norcliffe_verbs_2024 %}.